 Some medications that will react to danazol include;

 What if I miss a dose?

 Skip the missed dose if your next dose is approaching.
-If it hasn’t been that long since you were suppose to take the missed dose, take it.
+If it hasn’t been that long since you were supposed to take the missed dose, take it.

 What else should I know?

-Medical tests should be preformed regularly to monitor your progress.
+Medical tests should be performed regularly to monitor your progress.
 These tests include liver function tests and cholesterol level tests.

 Is this safe for children to use?

-No, the safety and effectiveness of danazol has not yet been established in children 0-18 years old.
+No, the safety and effectiveness of danazol have not yet been established in children 0-18 years old.

 Call Our CareTeam